Our History

 Buoyed by vision and hope, Redeemer purchased the present 6 3/4 acre site on which it now rests and built a new worship center modeled after the colonial Martha and Mary Chapel at Greenfield Village.
 The new church was dedicated on June 19, 1942.

 Postwar years brought growth and expansion.
-Several times in the years that followed, the sanctuary was enlarged and educational facilities were added.
-The Sacred Space campaign began in 2010.
-The Town Square was added to the West Entrance and several building renovations took Redeemer to its current size.
+Several times in the years that followed, the sanctuary was enlarged, and educational facilities were added.
+The Sacred Space I campaign began in 2010 when the Town Square was added to the West Entrance and several building renovations took place.
+In 2019, Sacred Space II was launched.
+With this 2nd phase our Sanctuary was enlarged and more classroom space was added.
+This expansion brought Redeemer to its current size and the new Sanctuary was dedicated in 2022.
+Redeemer was grounded in the motto that: ”All May Find a Place at His Table”.

-In 1962 Rev. Duane Wuggazer, son of Rev. Theodore Wugazzer, joined the pastoral staff of Redeemer and after the untimely death of his father in 1966 became Senior Pastor.
-As ministries were expanded new professional staff members were added to meet their needs for spiritual growth and care.
+In 1962, Rev. Duane Wuggazer, son of Rev. Theodore Wuggazer, joined the pastoral staff of Redeemer and after the untimely death of his father in 1966 became Senior Pastor.
+As ministries were expanded, new professional staff members were added to meet the needs of spiritual growth and care.

-Since that time, the congregation has been sustained and nurtured by the ministry of Pastor Duane who was joined in ministry by Reverend Randall Schlak in 1998.
+In 1998, Rev. Randall Schlak joined our ministry staff and worked alongside Rev. Wuggazer.
 Following Pastor Duane’s retirement in 1999, Pastor Randy assumed the role of Senior Pastor.
-In November 2001, long-time Redeemer staff member, Cary Richert, was ordained into the holy ministry and became Redeemer’s Associate Pastor.
-In the summer of 2009, Rev. Duane Wuggazer’s son, Mark, was ordained and like his father and grandfather before him has stepped up to the pulpit to share the word of our Lord and Savior, Jesus Christ.
-(Pastor Mark has since taken a call as Senior Pastor to another congregation) On June 14, 2016, Reverend Duane T. Wuggazer, Emeritus joined the saints in heaven and at the end of August 2017, Reverend Cary Richert retired.
+In November 2001, long-time Redeemer staff member, Vicar Cary Richert, was ordained and became Redeemer’s Associate Pastor.
+In the summer of 2009, Rev. Duane Wuggazer’s son, Mark, was ordained, and like his father and grandfather before him, has stepped up to the pulpit to share the word of our Lord and Savior, Jesus Christ.
+(Pastor Mark has since taken a call as Senior Pastor to another local congregation).
+On June 14, 2016, Reverend Duane T. Wuggazer, Emeritus joined the Saints in Heaven, and at the end of August 2017, Reverend Cary Richert retired.
+Another son of the congregation, Rev. James Greenwalt, was ordained and joined our staff as our Associate Pastor.

 Comments are closed.